collabamigo/frontend/CONTRIBUTING.md

 2. Paths: Windows systems use `\` for the path separator, which would be returned by `path.join` and others.
 You could use `path.posix`, `path.posix.join` etc and the [slash](https://ghub.io/slash) module, if you need forward slashes - like for constructing URLs - or ensure your code works with either.
-3Filename too long error: There is a 260 character limit for a filename when Git is compiled with `msys`.
+3. Filename too long error: There is a 260 character limit for a filename when Git is compiled with `msys`.
 While the suggestions below are not guaranteed to work and could possibly cause other issues, a few workarounds include:
     - Update Git configuration: `git config --system core.longpaths true`
-    - Consider using a different Git client on Windows 4The `Fast Refresh` feature of NextJS is known to cause issues on Windows.
+    - Consider using a different Git client on Windows
+4. The `Fast Refresh` feature of NextJS is known to cause issues on Windows.
 While the suggestions below are not guaranteed to work and could possibly cause other issues, a workaround that worked for us is:
     - Set up a WSL environment and clone your project into it.
 Most popular IDEs ([VSCode](https://code.visualstudio.com/docs/remote/wsl), [PyCharm](https://www.jetbrains.com/help/idea/how-to-use-wsl-development-environment-in-product.html)) support development through WSL.